Goguryeo's Conquerer: Gwanggaeto the Great

 Image courtesy to Wikipedia

 The Korean pyramid tomb here is believed to either belong to King Gwanggaeto or his son, King Jangsu.
-This style tomb is called Gulsikdolbang Tomb (굴식 돌방무덤) and it is a typical royal tomb during Goguryeo times.
+This style tomb is called Gulsikdolbang Tomb (굴식 돌방무덤) and it was a typical royal tomb during Goguryeo times.

-Some time ago when my firstborn was learning about this style of Goguryeo tomb, his teacher had the students create a gulsikdolbang tomb with legos.
+Some time ago, when my firstborn was learning about this style of Goguryeo tomb, his teacher had the students create a gulsikdolbang tomb with legos.
 I thought it was a great exercise for the kids to remember this special Goguryeo-style tomb.

 Gwanggaeto Stele: A Memorial Dedication

-In 2012, a memorial stele was discovered in Jian where is it believed King Gwanggaeto lies.
+In 2012, a memorial stele was discovered in Jian where it is believed King Gwanggaeto lies.
 The stele was erected by Gwanggaeto's son, King Jansu.
 Along with inscriptions of the myth of how Goguryeo was established, King Gwanggaeto's battles and successful conquests are listed on the stele.

 Something else that I stumbled upon while researching King Gwanggaeto's memorial stele is that less than two weeks ago, the National Museum of Korea revealed a digital reproduction of the Gwanggaeto Stele.
 Standing at 7.5 meters, it is on display at the museum for history lovers to see.